Avalanche Blockchain Consensus

 Avalanche is very performant.
 It can process thousands of transactions per second with one to two second acceptance latency.

 Avalanche consensus is a radical breakthrough in distributed systems.
 It represents as large a leap forward as the classical and Nakamoto consensus protocols that came before it.
-Now that you have a better understanding of how it works, check out other documentation for building game-changing Dapps and financial instruments on Avalanche.
+Now that you have a better understanding of how it works, check out other documentations for building game-changing Dapps and financial instruments on Avalanche.